interfaced/cutejs-intellij-plugin/README.md

 ## Build

+**Requirements:** Java 8

-For build and bundle plugin in zip archive (will located in `build/distributions`)
+To build and bundle plugin in zip archive (will located in `build/distributions`)

 ```
 ./gradlew buildPlugin
 ```

-For run IntelliJ IDEA with bundled plugin for test
+To run IntelliJ IDEA with bundled plugin

 By default `runIde` will try to launch WebStorm in `/Applications/WebStorm.app` (path to your ide can be changed in `build.gradle` file)